Trex (NYSE:TREX) Sets New 52-Week High at $115.38

 Trex Company, Inc. (NYSE:TREX)’s share price hit a new 52-week high on Thursday .
 The stock traded as high as $115.38 and last traded at $115.38, with a volume of 14745 shares.
 The stock had previously closed at $109.50.

 Several analysts have weighed in on the stock.
-Stephens raised shares of Trex from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $111.00 to $120.00 in a research note on Wednesday, October 27th.
+DA Davidson decreased their price objective on shares of Trex from $108.00 to $100.00 and set a “neutral” rating on the stock in a research note on Tuesday, August 3rd.
+They noted that the move was a valuation call.
+Stephens raised shares of Trex from an “equal weight” rating to an “overweight” rating and increased their price target for the company from $111.00 to $120.00 in a research note on Wednesday, October 27th.
+B. Riley increased their price target on shares of Trex from $103.00 to $108.00 and gave the company a “neutral” rating in a research note on Tuesday, August 3rd.
 Robert W. Baird cut shares of Trex from an “outperform” rating to a “neutral” rating and decreased their price target for the company from $116.00 to $108.00 in a research note on Tuesday, October 12th.
-Zacks Investment Research cut shares of Trex from a “hold” rating to a “sell” rating in a research note on Thursday, October 7th.
-B. Riley increased their price target on shares of Trex from $103.00 to $108.00 and gave the company a “neutral” rating in a research note on Tuesday, August 3rd.
-Finally, DA Davidson decreased their price target on shares of Trex from $108.00 to $100.00 and set a “neutral” rating on the stock in a research note on Tuesday, August 3rd.
-They noted that the move was a valuation call.
+Finally, Zacks Investment Research cut shares of Trex from a “hold” rating to a “sell” rating in a research note on Thursday, October 7th.
 One investment analyst has rated the stock with a sell rating, six have issued a hold rating and five have assigned a buy rating to the stock.
 According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $110.77.

 The company’s fifty day moving average is $105.21 and its two-hundred day moving average is $102.90.
 The firm has a market capitalization of $13.18 billion, a price-to-earnings ratio of 67.61 and a beta of 1.45.